+Junctions

-Junctions shall be positioned in accordance with the standards shown in Sketch 5.2.1.
-The design of new junctions with the Primary and District Distributor network shall be determined by the Engineer.
+The design of new junctions with the strategic route and main distributor network shall be determined by the Engineer.

-Junctions of any roads with a local distributor road (Category 1) and primary access road (Category 2) should be a desirable minimum distance of 90m and 60m apart respectively, where roads are located on one side of the major road.
+Junctions of any roads with a secondary distributor road (category 3b) and strategic road (category 2) should be a desirable minimum distance of 90m and 60m apart respectively, where roads are located on one side of the major road.
+All junctions for these categories of roads should be of the 'T' type with the angle as close to 90° as possible